collective/plonetheme.tokyo/README.rst

 - No Toolbar
 - No Portlets
 - Plone patterns still persistent
-- Default Bootstrap 4 for form fields and views
+- Default Bootstrap 5 for form fields and views
-- Bootstrap 4 components and JavaScript
+- Bootstrap 5 components and JavaScript
-- Bootstrap icons available
+- Bootstrap Icons are available
 - Uses https://github.com/collective/collective.sidebar